nothub/debian-autoinstall/README.md

 If the `-p` flag is not set, a random admin password will be generated.

-### Hostname

-If the `-n` flag is not set, a hash of the machines mac addresses will be used as hostname.

 ## Debug in VM

 While running the installer, press `ctrl`+`alt`+`f4` to show the installers log output.